ycpcs/cs320-spring2018/lectures/lecture13.md

 Joins
 =====

 A *join* is a query which retrieves information from multiple relations.
-Joins are a powerful way to exploint *associations* between tuples in different relations.
+Joins are a powerful way to exploit *associations* between tuples in different relations.
 The idea is that a query retrieving information from multiple relations will specify a *join condition* which links attribute values in tuples of two relations.

 Let's consider how to find the titles of all books by **Stephen Hawking** in the second version of the database, where we have two relations, **books** and **authors**.
 We will need to do a join of both relations in order to connect the author name and book title, which are now stored in different relations: